-Italgas recognises that the correct management of personal data is a fundamentally important value and therefore intends to pay the utmost attention to the protection of the personal data collected and processed within the scope of its business activities.
+Italgas recognises that the correct management of personal data is a fundamental value and therefore intends to pay the utmost attention to the protection of the personal data collected and processed within the scope of its business activities.

-The approach of Italgas Group to personal data protection, in line with the principles of Corporate Social Responsibility, includes the voluntary adoption of virtuous behaviour that goes beyond mere compliance with regulatory provisions.
+The approach of Italgas Group to personal data protection, in line with the principles of Corporate Social Responsibility, includes the voluntary adoption of virtuous behaviours that goes beyond mere compliance with regulatory provisions.

 The commitment to protect privacy

 The Code of Ethics contains a specific paragraph on personal data protection (Sec.
 III, para.
 4.2).
-The Code of Ethics has contractual value for employees and therefore any violations shall result in the start of disciplinary proceedings under the national collective labour agreement.
+The Code of Ethics has contractual value for all employees and therefore any violations must lead to the initiation of disciplinary proceedings as set under the national collective labour agreements.

 As regards the supply chain, Italgas has adopted a specific “Code of Ethics of Italgas Suppliers” which includes a paragraph on privacy protection (para.
-4.5); moreover, suppliers are expected to sign an Ethics Agreement and a specific “Personal Data Processing Agreement” which includes instructions on processing, violation of which is subject to the application of contractual remedies.
+4.5).

 Data Protection Organisational Model

-The Data protection Organisational Model is integrated into the Italgas Group’s risk management
+2.1 Integration of the Organisational Model into the Italgas Group’s risk management

 The Data Protection Organisational Model is integrated into the internal control and risk management system of the Italgas Group.
 It attests to the Italgas Group’s commitment to protect the rights and fundamental freedoms of the data subjects (whether they be employees, suppliers, final customers, potential customers, or others).
 All components of the internal control and risk management system (e.g. control activities, monitoring, checks, and the penalty and disciplinary system) include data processing activities and therefore help to ensure compliance with the laws and company standards.

-All the potential risks for the rights and fundamental freedoms of the data subject that may derive from the processing of personal data are assessed objectively in order to determine the risk level that each data processing operation involves and to define appropriate mitigation measures.
-The DPO and the Data Protection Team, which includes people with legal, organisational, ICT and security expertise, support managers throughout the whole risk assessment and compliance management process.
+All potential risks to the rights and fundamental freedoms of the data subject that may arise from the processing of personal data are assessed objectively in order to determine the risk level that each data processing operation involves and to define appropriate mitigation measures.
+The Data Protection Officer and the Data Protection Team, which includes people with legal, organisational, ICT and security expertise, support managers throughout the whole risk assessment and compliance management process.
 Moreover, the Enterprise Risk Management (ERM) department coordinates the risk monitoring process at group level, including specific potential risks linked to compliance with the privacy regulations raised by the risk owners.

-With a view to ensuring adequate management of risks linked to personal data processing, as regards both business risks and those concerning the rights and fundamental freedoms of the data subjects, in addition to compliance with the provisions of the European data protection regulation (Regulation (EU) 2016/679 – GDPR) and national legislation (Legislative Decree 196/2003 as subsequently amended), the Italgas Group has defined appropriate measures which it applies and keeps updated to ensure an adequate level of security.
+With a view to ensuring adequate management of risks linked to personal data processing, as regards both business risks and those concerning the rights and fundamental freedoms of the data subjects, in addition to compliance with the provisions of the European data protection regulation (Regulation (EU) 2016/679 – GDPR) and national legislation, the Italgas Group has defined appropriate measures which it applies and keeps updated to ensure an adequate level of security.
 These include both organisational and technical measures suitable to prevent the loss, alteration, unavailability, access and unauthorised use of personal data.

 The company’s organisational and regulatory system defines the rules and processes and ensures their implementation and traceability in agreement with the principle of accountability.
 The procedures applicable at Group level incorporate and maintain up-to-date control and risk mitigation measures relating to personal data processing, including those linked to the supply chain, with a view to the continuous improvement of its privacy management system.